AlexDergach/Snake-Simulation/README.md

 Run on Godot 4.2.2.stable.mono (The .NET version).
 Press F5 to run root scene

 ## In-Game Controls

 Base controls for the camera
+> W A S D
+> Shift for speed and camera FOV change
+> Space for elevation if flying, jump if on ground and double press for flight